backstage/techdocs-cli/docs/README.md

 techdocs-cli serve:mkdocs
 ```

-### Deploying a new version
+### Release

+1. Bump the version number in `packages/techdocs-cli/package.json` file and create a pull request.
-Deploying the Node package to NPM happens automatically when a PR is merged into the `main` branch with a [GitHub Actions workflow](https://github.com/backstage/techdocs-cli/blob/main/.github/workflows/main.yml).
+2. When the pull request is merged the [GitHub Actions workflow](https://github.com/backstage/techdocs-cli/blob/main/.github/workflows/main.yml) deploys a node package to NPM.
 The package is published at [`@techdocs/cli`](https://www.npmjs.com/package/@techdocs/cli) on NPM.
-Just bump the version number in the `packages/techdocs-cli/package.json` file and create a pull request.
-It will be deployed when the PR is merged.

-Note that the Backstage app and plugins versions are fixed in the `packages/embedded-techdocs` mono-repo.
+Note: The Backstage app and plugins versions are fixed in the `packages/embedded-techdocs` mono-repo.
 So [`@backstage/plugin-techdocs`](https://github.com/backstage/techdocs-cli/blob/main/packages/embedded-techdocs/packages/app/package.json) version may need upgrading from time to time if significant APIs are changed.

 ### Few words on the setup of the project